zevaverbach/kindchess/README.md

 # Deployment
 - v1 will be via render.com with some auto-scaling
+- the DB will have to be switched/refactored for scaling, since it's file-based and currently living on (each) server

 # UI Principles
 - super minimal, fewer widgets than chess.com/lichess